gioannides/SRNN-Brain-Modelling-Toolbox/README.md

 Clone the repository and change the MATLAB directory to the folder in which the m-files are saved.

 ### Running the code
-For biologically-plausible networks using the modified-Full-Force, run "main.m" within the Section3.6 folder.
+For training biologically-plausible networks using the modified-Full-Force, run "main.m" within the Section3.6 folder.

-For use of excitatory neurons only, run "FULLFORCE.m" within Section3.5 folder.
+For use of excitatory neurons only during training, run "FULLFORCE.m" within Section3.5 folder.

 For graph theoretic experiments, run the Jupyter Notebook within Section3.1 folder.